ghazafm/ngaringan-population-hub/README.md

 ## 🚀 Project Description

-Administrasi Kependudukan Desa Ngaringan is a comprehensive web application designed to facilitate the management of population data in Ngaringan Village, Blitar Regency.
-This platform centralizes the administration of various types of data including resident records, family cards, housing information, and health data for pregnant women.
-It serves as a vital tool for village administrators (supervisors) and dasawisma (data inputters), providing a streamlined approach to data entry, management, and oversight.
+The **Population Administration System for Ngaringan Village** is a comprehensive web application designed to streamline the management of population data in Ngaringan Village, Blitar Regency.
+This platform centralizes various types of data, including resident records, family cards, housing information, and health data for pregnant women.
+It serves as a vital tool for village administrators (supervisors) and dasawisma (data inputters), offering a streamlined approach to data entry, management, and oversight.

 ## ⭐ Main Features